-Adjectives in French
+Adjectives in English

-2. Descriptive adjectivesDescriptive adjectives (such as big, English, wonderful) describe the permanant or perceived qualities of a noun; their number is unlimited.
+2. Descriptive adjectives : qualifying or classifyingWhen we talk of adjectives, we generally tend to mean "descriptive adjectives".
+These are adjectives such as big, English, wonderful, words that describe the permanant or perceived qualities of a noun; their number is unlimited.
 New descriptive adjectives enter the language every day, often in the fertile world of slang.

 There are two categories of descriptive adjectives;